clean-code-craft-tcq-1/reimagined-design-patterns-VaibhavBhapkar/AdapterDesignPattern.md

 We can choose an adapter design pattern when the class needs to be reused which doesn’t have interface that the client expects.

+Adapter pattern and decorator pattern looks similar but the difference here is adapater pattern uses different interface while decorator pattern enhances the existing inteface.

 # Advantage

 More flexibility in design(Extension of feature is possible by reusing the existing logics)